 July 29, 2016

-The Cook County Health & Hospitals System Board of Directors unanimously approved a three-year strategic plan to guide the health system’s activities and goals from 2017 through 2019.
-CCHHS began strategic planning processes earlier this year that included dozens of meetings, presentations and discussions with staff, community members and the CCHHS Board of Directors.
+The Cook County Health Board of Directors unanimously approved a three-year strategic plan to guide the health system’s activities and goals from 2017 through 2019.
+CCH began strategic planning processes earlier this year that included dozens of meetings, presentations and discussions with staff, community members and the CCH Board of Directors.
 The approved strategic plan, Impact 2020, is available here.

-Impact 2020 presents an ambitious vision for the future of CCHHS, defining strategic opportunities and establishing a framework for the health system to succeed in a post-Affordable Care Act (ACA) environment.
+Impact 2020 presents an ambitious vision for the future of CCH, defining strategic opportunities and establishing a framework for the health system to succeed in a post-Affordable Care Act (ACA) environment.

 “The Affordable Care Act has had a tremendous impact on our health system, driving us to become a more integrated, accessible and patient-centered health system,” said Dr. Shannon.
 “We must now compete for patients who are newly-insured under the ACA while still upholding our mission to serve those most in need, as one in three of our patients remain uninsured.
 We must achieve this modernization while simultaneously becoming more financially independent.
 A great deal of work lays ahead of us and this plan provides us with a foundation to move forward.”